Unleash/unleash/website/docs/reference/feature-lifecycle.md

 ![Feature Lifecycle example](/img/feature-lifecycle.png 'Feature Lifecycle example')

-Feature Lifecycle offers a solution for tracking and guiding the progression of software features from inception to retirement.
+In Unleash, the feature lifecycle encompasses a holistic view of how mature your feature is based on data collected through metrics and interactions with the Unleash system.
-Unlike common approaches that focus only on the lifecycle within one environment, Unleash provides a holistic view of each feature throughout its entire lifecycle.
+As such, the lifecycle mirrors your software development process and allows you to identify bottlenecks at any stage of the lifecycle.
-This facilitates the identification of bottlenecks at any stage, enhancing the efficiency of the software development process.
+These findings may give you insights or clues to improve the efficiency of your software development process.
+Read more about how Unleash progresses a feature through the lifecycle below.

 ## Lifecycle stages